Tooth Extractions Mesquite

 Can I Smoke After Getting a Tooth Extracted?

 Any kind of tobacco product – whether it’s a cigarette, a vaporizer, chewing tobacco, and so on – could affect your body’s ability to heal itself after tooth extraction.
 As such, if you’re having a tooth removed, you will be told to avoid tobacco products altogether for at least five days after the procedure.
-If you want to play it as safe as possible, we recommend staying away from tobacco for two weeks or more to minimize the risk of any complications during the recovery process.
+If you want to play it safe, we recommend staying away from tobacco for two weeks or more to minimize the risk of any complications during the recovery process.